-Cultivation: Start transplants indoors from February into April.
-Germination is affected by the interrelation of temperature and light.
-The seed will germinate with soil temperatures below 50F if the temperature is held constant and the seeds are in the dark.
-It will germinate at 70F if it is in diffused light and germinate in temperatures up to 85F if there is a 10-degree difference between day and night temperatures.
+The seeds can germinate with soil temperatures below 50ºF if the temperature is held constant and the seeds are in the dark, however, germination is more predictable at 70ºF when receiving diffused light.
+Germination at temperatures up to 85ºF can also work if there is a 10-degree difference between day and night temperatures.

-Cover the seeds lightly with potting media, keep moist, but not wet.
+Cover the seeds lightly with fine, sterile, seed starting media, keep moist, but not wet.
 Germination is very slow (sometimes up to three weeks) so be patient.
 Once the sprouts have one or two sets of true leaves, transplant them into pots.

-Set out plants when they are three to five inches tall in late spring after all danger of frost has passed, and temperatures remain above 55ºF, transplant your plants into your garden.
-Space them twelve inches apart in rows twelve or more inches apart.
+In late spring, when they are three to five inches tall, after all danger of frost has passed, and temperatures remain above 55ºF, transplant your plants into your garden.
+Space them twelve inches apart, in rows twelve or more inches apart.
 Make sure to give them plenty of room to develop and not compete for water and nutrients.
 They are heavy feeders and like rich, well-drained soil, loaded with organic matter.
 Hill the plants to blanch and mulch to help maintain moisture.

 As with many root vegetables, celeriac is at its peak in the fall to early winter depending on your location.
 Select roots that are somewhere about the size of a medium apple.
 Too small and there will be little to eat once peeled.
-Too large, and the flesh tends to be woody and dry.
+Too large, and the flesh tends to become woody and dry.

 In areas with mild climates, they should be allowed to remain in the garden and harvested as the develop to a desirable size and used as needed.
-In areas of harsher freezing weather, they should be harvested in the fall and stored in slightly moistened sand or sawdust in the root cellar like you store carrots.
+In areas that experience harsher freezing weather, they should be harvested in the fall and stored in slightly moistened sand or sawdust in a root cellar like you store carrots.
 The roots will keep three to four months this way.
 If you are raising them to save seed, they are biennials and therefore flower the second year.